Frequently Asked Questions about the state's proposed Occidental Land Purchase

 Q: What interest would the affected counties have in this potential sale?

-A: Should the purchase occur, Wyoming would own surface acres within the affected counties.
+A: Should the purchase have occurred, Wyoming would have owned surface acres within the affected counties.
 Normally, states do not pay property tax to the counties.
 Thus, counties could see a decrease in revenue.
-However, should the purchase occur, it is the Governor’s intention that the State would pay all taxes that Occidental had been paying to the counties.
+However, should the purchase have occurred, it was the Governor’s intention that the State would pay all taxes that Occidental had been paying to the counties.
 Thus, the counties would remain whole.

-Q: If the purchase occurs, how will the state manage these lands and minerals?
+Q: If the purchase had occurred, how would the state have managed these lands and minerals?

-Q: What could this potential purchase mean for outdoor recreation?
+Q: What could this purchase have meant for outdoor recreation?

-A: Adding 1 million acres of surface within the federal checkerboard holdings may open up broad stretches of our land for hunting and outdoor recreation.
+A: Adding 1 million acres of surface within the federal checkerboard holdings could have opened up broad stretches of our land for hunting and outdoor recreation.

-Q: How could this potential purchase impact the state’s revenue picture?
+Q: How could this purchase have impacted the state’s revenue picture?
 What is the potential of revenue from trona?

-A: At this time, it appears the major income possibilities are from energy and minerals.
+A: It appeared the major income possibilities were from energy and minerals.
 There are varying amounts of coal, oil, and gas in the identified tract.
 If preliminary information from news reports is correct, existing royalties from trona production constitute the majority of the mineral revenues.
 Trona is a feedstock for a variety of consumer products.
 This land encompasses the largest naturally occurring trona deposit in the world, with thousands of years of reserves.

-Q: What could this potential purchase mean for wind and solar resources in Wyoming?
+Q: What could this purchase have meant for wind and solar resources in Wyoming?

 A: Some of the state’s best prospects for wind development are located in the corridor where this land is located.
 In addition, many solar companies are looking at property within the corridor.
-Should Wyoming be an owner of more of these lands, the state could potentially provide additional input on promotion and site selection for these projects.
+Should Wyoming have been an owner of more of these lands, the state could have provided additional input on promotion and site selection for these projects.

-Q: Should this purchase occur, how would this affect current land and mineral owners other than Occidental Petroleum?
+Q: How would this have affected current land and mineral owners other than Occidental Petroleum?

 A: Right now, those private owners work with the Federal Government, State Government and a large corporation.
-Should the purchase occur, the State Government would be on a more equal footing (area-wise) with the Federal Government and private owners will have State Government as a partner when seeking permits from the Bureau of Land Management.
+Should the purchase have occurred, the State Government would have been on a more equal footing (area-wise) with the Federal Government and private owners would have had State Government as a partner when seeking permits from the Bureau of Land Management.

 Q: Why should Wyoming own more land?
 Is it not better to leave these lands in private hands?

 A: The Governor is very aware of the concerns surrounding State ownership of additional lands.
 He believes that this is certainly worth the policy debate.
-He also believes, should this purchase occur, that it will be important for the State to be an accessible good neighbor, dedicated to the principles of multiple use of public land.
+He also believes the State should always be an accessible good neighbor, dedicated to the principles of multiple use of public land.